dimalypai/mil-masters-thesis-chalmers/docs/report/07_Optimisations.md

 blocks* \cite{Muchnick}.
 MIL, as was mentioned above, is a functional, expression-based language, but even more importantly, it is a higher order language (meaning, that it supports higher order functions).
-This introduces more complexity to the analysis (compared to simpler and more low-level IRs), which many common techniques are not designed to handle.
+This introduces more complexity to the analysis (compared to simpler and more low-level ILs), which many common techniques are not designed to handle.
 It could be considered to transform MIL further to something more low-level and imperative to benefit from more classical optimisations.